telerik/kendo-ui-core/docs/controls/editors/dropdownlist/cascading.md

 # Cascading DropDownLists

-The casacding functionality described in the related help article for [Kendo UI ComboBox widget](/web/combobox/cascading) is applicable to the DropDownList as well.
+The cascading functionality described in the related help article for [Kendo UI ComboBox widget](/web/combobox/cascading) is applicable to the DropDownList as well.

 ## See Also